Minocycline for Acute Ischemic Stroke Undergoing Endovascular Treatment Due to Basilar Artery Occlusion (MIST-B)

 Study Summary

-This is a prospective, randomized, open-label, evaluator-blinded, single center, proof of concept trial to explore possible beneficial effect of minocycline on acute ischemic stroke (AIS) undergoing endovascular treatment due to basilar artery occlusion (BAO).
+This is a multi-center, evaluator-blinded, randomized, open-label, proof of concept trial to explore possible beneficial effect of adjunctive oral minocycline on acute ischemic stroke (AIS) undergoing endovascular treatment due to basilar artery occlusion (BAO).
 Minocycline has excellent safety profiles, have been previously demonstrated individually to reduce infarction in animal models of stroke, and have potentially mechanisms of antioxidant, anti-inflammatory, anti-apoptotic and protection of blood-brain barrier.
 However, it is not known whether minocycline can reduce futile recanalization of endovascular treatment, and improve the outcome of patients with AIS due to BAO.
 Eligible and willing subjects will be randomly assigned to the treatment group or the control group.
-The treatment group will receive 200 mg oral minocycline within three hours prior to successful reperfusion, followed by 100 mg every 12 hours times for a total of 5 days.
+The treatment group will receive 200 mg oral minocycline, followed by 100 mg every 12 hours times for a total of 5 days.
 Both groups will receive endovascular thrombectomy and standard medical.
-The treatment with minocycline will start as soon as possible after diagnosis of stroke.
+The treatment with minocycline will start as soon as possible after randomization.
+Considering the risk of difficulty in feeding tube before EVT, minocycline administered within one hours after EVT is acceptable.
 Measures of stroke severity and disability will be recorded at baseline and through the follow-up periods (90 days).
 The evaluator will be blind to the allocation of patients further minimizing the bias.

 Eligibility Criteria